-When choosing an HR Software, organizations face a dilemma: to invest in a packaged HR Solution, or to build an in-house product.
+When choosing human resources software, organizations face a dilemma: invest in a packaged HR Solution, or build an in-house product?
 Now that legacy software has quit the race, the competition between cloud-based HR solutions and custom HR software is fiercer than ever before.
 However, both options have their fair share of challenges.

 If you choose to buy, you are usually limited by what your software provider offers, in terms of improvements and upgrades.
 If you choose to build on your own, you might end up with a homemade hastily-taped-together version, or something you spend a lot of money on, that also costs you an arm and a leg to make minor fixes to.